Have you ever felt overwhelmed by constant worry or fear? If so, you might wonder if its just

 Generalized Anxiety Disorder (GAD)

-This type involves persistent, excessive worry about various aspects of life.
+involves persistent, excessive worry about various aspects of life.

 Panic Disorder